What Is Involved in a Home Study?

 Joyce Schwensen has helped many parents adopt children, both as a lawyer and as the former owner of an adoption agency.
-Call the Law Offices of Joyce S. Schwensen today at (206) 367-1065 to schedule a consultation.
+Call the Law Office of Joyce S. Schwensen today at (206) 367-1065 to schedule a consultation.

 Joyce Schwensen helps Washingtonians become adoptive parents across the state, including in Seattle, Spokane, Vancouver and Tacoma.

 Who Can Conduct a Home Study in Washington

 Under Washington law, the home study must be conducted by a licensed adoption agency, by the Washington State Department of Social and Health Services, by an person with a degree in social worker and experience working in the field of adoption, by a court employee, or by someone else approved by the court.
 Although either a licensed adoption agency or an independent social worker or counselor who meets the legal requirements can conduct the home study, the home study requirements for your particular type adoption plan may specify that the home study be done by a licensed adoption agency.